RGGH/ejwt/README.md

 # Simple JWT Authentication Server

+## TL;DR

+✅ /get-token is an actual URL exposed by your server.

+🌐 Clients make a POST request to that endpoint.

+🔐 Your handler generates the JWT and sends it back.

+🧾 Later, they use the token to access your protected routes like /secret-view.

+---

 This is a minimal Actix-Web server in Rust that demonstrates basic JSON Web Token (JWT) authentication.
 It exposes three endpoints:

 - `/public-view`: Publicly accessible.